 - Paying suppliers and vendors on time

 - Following good accounting practices to avoid cash-flow crunches

 - Keeping your business open in good standing as long as possible

 - Applying for secured business credit cards or loans

-You can improve your FICO SBSS score by taking steps to improve your personal credit rating, such as keeping low balances and paying bills on time, as well as by working to build your business credit history, through steps such as using a business credit card.
-Pursuing these strategies can help ensure that credit is available when your business needs it to accelerate your start-up progress, to cover your bills in a cash crunch or to invest in expansion as your business grows.
+Look to improve your FICO SBSS score by taking steps to improve your personal credit rating, such as keeping low balances and paying bills on time, as well as by working to build your business credit history.